 A police officer’s actions are not within the execution of his or her duty if his or her actions are illegal or outside the scope of his or her duty.
 For example, if a police officer unlawfully arrests someone, resisting that arrest would not be an offence under this section.

-The best defence to this charge is often to argue that the police officer was not acting in the execution of their duty, or that the actions of the accused person did not constitute resisting or hindering.
+The best defence to resist or hinder a police officer is often to argue that the police officer was not acting in the execution of their duty, or that the actions of the accused person did not constitute resisting or hindering.
 This is because the Prosecution has the burden of proving each element of the charge beyond a reasonable doubt.

 A defence of “honest and reasonable mistake” is also available if the accused person can prove that he or she honestly believed, on reasonable grounds, that the person concerned was not a police officer acting in the execution of his or her duty and that his or her actions were innocent.